TwoCanPlugIn/TwoCanPlugIn/README.md

 Refer to the OpenCPN developer manual for details regarding other requirements such as git, cmake and wxWidgets.

-For Windows you must place opencpn.lib into the twocan_pi/build directory to be able to link the plugin DLL. opencpn.lib can be obtained from your local OpenCPN build, or alternatively downloaded from http://sourceforge.net/projects/opencpnplugins/files/opencpn_lib/
+Prior to version 1.9, for Windows you must place opencpn.lib into the twocan_pi/build directory to be able to link the plugin DLL. opencpn.lib can be obtained from your local OpenCPN build, or alternatively downloaded from http://sourceforge.net/projects/opencpnplugins/files/opencpn_lib/

+For version 1.9 onwards, the plugin supports the Continous Improvement (CI) build services provided by Travis, Appveyor and Circle CI and stores the binaries and xml metadata files (used by the OpenCPN 5.2 Plugin Manager) on Cloudsmith.
+If you fork the source code to your Github repository and configure your own Travis, Appveyor, CircleCI and Cloudsmith accounts you can automate the build process.
+Again refer to the OpenCPN developer manual for further details.

 Build Commands
 --------------